daniellerch/daniellerch.github.io/_posts/2018-06-01-image-stego-lsbm.md

 To minimize the distortion introduced hiding data a common approach is to use matrix embedding to hide the same data modifying less pixels of the image.
 This is possible with a simple trick.

 Let's suppose you want to hide two bits.
-Using LSB matching as we shown before we have to modify the pixel 50% of the time, because the other 50% of the time the value of the LSB is already the same we want to hide.
-This means the effectiveness of our method is 1/2.
+Using LSB matching as shown before, we have to modify a pixel 50% of the time, because the other 50% of the time the value of the LSB is already the same as the bit we want to hide.
+This means the embedding efficiency is 2 bits per modification.

 Let's suppose now we use LSB matching by hiding two bits in groups of three pixels: